Invariance Principle and dynamics: Some examples

-If the system $(X, f)$ is hyperbolic, then the future of Markov partitions provide examples of increasing generating $\s$-algebras $\B$ to which the hypotheses of theorem \ref{IP} may apply.
-In the case of partially hyperbolic systems, it is possible to construct measurable partitions of $X$ with a "premarkov property" so that the associated $\s$-algebra can play the role of $\B.$ Namely: \begin{proposition} Let $(X,f) $ be a partially hyperbolic $C^2$-diffeomorphism.
+If the system $(X, f)$ is hyperbolic and $Q$ a Markov partition, then $\B := \vee _{n=0}^\infty f^{-n}Q $ is an increasing generating $\s$-algebra to which the hypotheses of theorem \ref{IP} may apply.
+In the case of partially hyperbolic systems, it is possible to construct measurable partitions of $X$ with a {\it{premarkov property}} so that the associated $\s$-algebra can play the role of $\B.$ Namely: \begin{proposition} Let $(X,f) $ be a partially hyperbolic $C^2$-diffeomorphism.
 Given $\rho <1,$ let $\W^\rho $ be the lamination obtained in proposition \ref{stablemanif}.
 Let $m$ be a $f$-invariant ergodic probability measure and $\e >0$ small enough.
 There exists a measurable partition $Q$ of $X$ such that \begin{enumerate} \item for $m$-a.e. $x\in X,$ the element $Q(x) $ containing $x$ is an open set of $W^\rho _{x, loc} $ of inner diameter at least $\e$, \item for $m$-a.e. $x \in X \; f(Q(x)) \subset Q(f x).$ \end{enumerate} \end{proposition}

 Let $Q$ be a partition given by proposition \ref{premarkov}, $x \mapsto m^Q_x $ a family of conditional measures for $Q$.
 Then, for $m$-a.e. $x$, $Q(x) $ is $m^Q_x$-essentially partitioned by the images $f Q(y), y \in X$ that contain some open subset of $Q(x).$ The $\s$-algebra $\B$ associated to $Q$ is thus non-increasing.
 Moreover, if $ f^{n} y \in Q(f^{n} x) $ for all $n \in Z,$ then $d_{W^\rho} (x,y) = 0 $ and thus the $\s$-algebra $\B$ is generating for $f^.$ We can use this $\s$-algebra $\B$ in theorem \ref{IP}.